 A simple way to distinguish it is: A case study video is like a great novel, and the testimonial is like the synopsis of the story with some spoilers for the full story.

-Case study videos takes your potential clients on a journey showing how they too can go from zero to hero if they engaged with you.
+Case study videos take your potential clients on a journey showing how they too can go from zero to hero if they engaged with you.

 But more than that, case study videos, if planned correctly is actually an amalgamation of a suite of different videos in one: It can include a testimonial, an explainer of your service or product, and even a product showcase.

-An example of this is the case study that we created for TierOne Capital.
+An example of this is the case study that we created for TierONE Capital.
 That video has been working hard on their website for over 5 years.
-In fact, some cases study videos still work even after the business had re-branded.
+In fact, some case study videos still work even after the business had rebranded.

 A case study video that was created for Thomas Duryea, who has become Logicalis Australia, is still being used on their YouTube Channel.